Sheridan Gilley

 Sheridan Gilley (born 27 April 1945) is an Australian author and historian.

 Biography

-He was born on 27 April 1945 in Brisbane, Australia.
+Gilley was born on 27 April 1945 in Brisbane, Australia.

-He is the son of Wayne Grover Gilley, a journalist and his wife Betty Margaret Gilley.
+He is the son of Wayne Grover Gilley, a journalist, and his wife Betty Margaret Gilley.

-He got married to Margaret Mary Haworth a health care executive and vicar on June 15, 1974, and had two children with her.
+He married Margaret Mary Haworth, a health care executive and vicar, on June 15, 1974, and they have two children.

 Education

 He completed his bachelor's degree at the University of Queensland in 1966 and his PhD at the University of Cambridge in 1971.

 Career

-He served as a lecturer in ecclesiastical history at the University of St. Andrews from 1971 to 1978.

-He is currently a reader emeritus at the University of Durham since 2002.
+He served as a lecturer in ecclesiastical history at the University of St. Andrews from 1971 to 1978, then moved to the University of Durham.
+He has been a reader emeritus at the University of Durham since 2002.

 Awards and honours

 He became a fellow/member of the Royal Historical Society and the Ecclesiastical History Society.